joekir/js-reversing-workbench/README.md

 ## Launch

+Add the samples that you'd like to look at to `volumes/samples` directory, and this will get mounted in as your working dir

 _networking is disabled by default_
 `$ ./scripts/launch.sh`